NVE/varsom-observation/README.md

 The prop "count" in the main component "varsom-observation" must be set to 1 if a regId is set.

 ### Chromatic
-Stobybook can be published to Chromatic.
+Storybook can be published to Chromatic.
 Sign up for Chromatic (https://www.chromatic.com/start?startWithSignup=true) and create a project.
 Replace secret token under scripts in package.json with your project token from Chromatic.
 Project token should be kept in a safe place, e.g. Github Secrets.
 When project token is set, run:
 1. npm run build-storybook